digital-skills-for-researchers/slideshows/_modules/graphs-and-visualisation/science-of-visualization/index.md

 ---
 layout: slideshow
-title: Introduction to Programming with Python
+title: Perception and Visualization
 slides:

     - content: |
-        ## The Science of Perception and Visualization
+        ##  Perception and Visualization

         + Human perception important aspect of visualization
         + Pre attentive processing: low level visual system rapidly processes certain basic features of an image (<200 ms).
+        + Post attentive processing: what happens to our visual representation of an object afer we stop looking at it

       notes: |
         To make more effective visualizations its helful to understand how people process visual information.
 This is quite a broad field so we have a brief look at perceptual procesing, how people process visual information and build a representation of what they are seeing.

-        Do this without thinking.
-        Variety of theories for how and why.

-        For further reading on the different theories see

     - content: |

-        ## The Science of Perception and Visualization

-        Pre attentive Processing
+        ## Pre attentive Processing

         ![alt text](https://www.csc.ncsu.edu/faculty/healey/PP/figs/colour_P.gif)   ![alt text](https://www.csc.ncsu.edu/faculty/healey/PP/figs/colour_A.gif)

       notes: |